 by Mike Ratliff

-And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done.
-They were filled with all manner of unrighteousness, evil, covetousness, malice.
-They are full of envy, murder, strife, deceit, maliciousness.
-They are gossips, slanderers, haters of God, insolent, haughty, boastful, inventors of evil, disobedient to parents, foolish, faithless, heartless, ruthless.
-Though they know God’s decree that those who practice such things deserve to die, they not only do them but give approval to those who practice them.
-(Romans 1:28-32 ESV)
+28 And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper, 29 being filled with all unrighteousness, wickedness, greed, evil; full of envy, murder, strife, deceit, malice; they are gossips, 30 slanderers, haters of God, insolent, arrogant, boastful, inventors of evil, disobedient to parents, 31 without understanding, untrustworthy, unloving, unmerciful; 32 and although they know the ordinance of God, that those who practice such things are worthy of death, they not only do the same, but also give hearty approval to those who practice them.
+Romans 1:28-32 (NASB)

 We have been looking at unbelief and the utter foolishness it begets.
 Also, I have been in discussion with several of you about the trials you are currently going through that are, for the most part, oppression resulting in despair as you are dealing with others who either claim to be Christian, but prove they aren’t by their reprobate lifestyles or they claim to be superior in knowledge about nearly everything and so attack those who profess to be Christian in an attempt to disavow the gospel, the atonement, our desperate need for redemption, and that Jesus Christ came to fulfill that role.
 I have been dealing with this as well, but instead of despair or fear while I have been going through this, I have felt nothing but pity for the one whom our enemy as assigned to attack me and this ministry.
 The superior attitude is offset by an arrogance that is so off the scale that it is laughable to one whose faith is strong.
 As they attempt to cast doubts on God’s sound doctrine and say stupid things like, “everyone knows that the bible is nothing more than a book of symbolism so you can’t use those exegetical techniques you use to prove anything!”
-Really?
-Wow, and why am I to believe this person?
-It is because he or she says so that’s why.
-This person uses many of the same arguments that the emergents use, but claims to not be part of that.
-In fact, he or she appears to be pagan, but actually, aren’t the emergents moving more and more into that realm of stupidity that is marked by fuzzy logic, disavowing all proof and claiming to know the truth is a mark of arrogance?
-As I said, dealing with this person has not been stressful for me at all.
-Instead it has been a great source impetus to dig into God’s Word to show the deep ignorance of the reprobate mind in contrast to the grand and deep truths given to us by our loving God.
+Let’s look at this.

-And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done.
-(Romans 1:28 ESV)
+28 And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper, Romans 1:28 (NASB)

-The word translated as “debased” in the ESV rendering of Romans 1:28 is the Greek word αδοκιμον.
+The word translated as “depraved” in the NASB rendering of Romans 1:28 is the Greek word ἀδόκιμον.
 This anarthrous adjective means, “unapproved, unworthy, spurious, or worthless.
 In the context of Romans 1:28 it is speaking of those who do not have a sense of pending judgment.
 They have a reprobate, abominable mind that is abhorred by God and men who do know God’s truth.
-The word “mind” here is νουν.
+The word “mind” here is νοῦν.
 This anarthrous noun is the intellectual faculty of the natural man, applicable to God or Christ (Romans 11:34; 1 Corinthians 2:16), employed in practical judgment, capable of being good or evil, and of being regenerated, the mind, the reason, the reasoning faculty.

-Notice the cause of a person having an αδοκιμον νουν.
-Those who have this horrible condition got it because they did not (ουκ) see fit (εδοκιμασαν) to acknowledge (εχειν) God (θεον).
+Notice the cause of a person having an ἀδόκιμον νοῦν.
+Those who have this horrible condition got it because they did not (οὐκ) see fit (ἐδοκίμασαν) to acknowledge (ἔχειν) God (θεὸν).
 Here is an alternate rendering of this phrase, “And as they tried not to hold God in full knowledge.”
-The word rendered here as “in full knowledge” and “to acknowledge” in the ESV and “to hold in full knowledge” in the KJV, is εχειν, which is a verb in aorist tense, indicative mood, and active voice.
+The word rendered here as “in full knowledge” and “to acknowledge” in the NASB and “to hold in full knowledge” in the KJV, is ἔχειν, which is a verb in aorist tense, indicative mood, and active voice.
 This means that the action described here is not continuous nor does it indicate the relative time of the action to the time of speaking or writing.
 It describes the action of having, holding, holding on, counting, considering, regarding, or wearing.
 However, remember those being described here, “tried NOT to hold God in full knowledge.”
 That is their crime.
 In other words, they are guilty of pushing all true knowledge of God out of their minds which God then allowed that truth to be replaced with something else.
-God delivered them up (παρεδωκεν αυτους) unto a debased mind (αδοκιμον νουν).
-The word παρεδωκεν describes God handing over or giving up or yielding up these people to the very thing they were seeking.
+God gave them over (παρέδωκεν αὐτοὺς) unto a debased mind (ἀδόκιμον νοῦν).
+The word παρέδωκεν describes God handing over or giving up or yielding up these people to the very thing they were seeking.
 He allowed them to no longer consider His truth.
 Instead, His truth was seen as false and what was really false was seen as true in these people’s minds.
 This caused them to be seen in God’s eyes as completely worthless.
 Those who sought full rebellion against God and the incarnation of Christ for their sins, were given over to that rebellion so that what they sought seemed perfectly right to them while the truth of the Gospel is seen as foolishness, et cetera.
 This is what the reprobate mind is.
 It does not hold any of God’s truth in it and sees no need to be concerned about the coming judgment.

-They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
-(Ephesians 4:18 ESV)
+18 being darkened in their understanding, excluded from the life of God because of the ignorance that is in them, because of the hardness of their heart; Ephesians 4:18 (NASB)

 Now my brethren, consider what we have just seen in these passages.
 Those separated from God and His truth are so because of their own rebellion.
 They attempted to push God and His truth from their minds so He gave them over to their rebellion and they got what they were after which is what God is going to use to condemn them to the Lake of Fire at the Final Judgment.
 That is, unless He has mercy on them and draws them into the light via the washing of regeneration.
 However, when God gives people over to this full rebellion it is accompanied by a heart hardening that is purposeful and will keep these people from ever being affected by the preaching of the Gospel.
 Only God could break through it.